raas-dev/artery/bicep/README.md

         --resource-group "$AZ_PREFIX-$AZ_ENVIRONMENT-$AZ_NAME-rg" \
         --subscription "$AZ_SUBSCRIPTION_ID"

-Note that after the swap, the previous staging is now at the testing slot.
+Note that after the swap, the previous staging is now at the slot.
-You may want to redeploy to the testing slot (similarly as done in the last section) to have the testing up-to-date for the team to continue the work on.
+You may want to redeploy to the slot (similarly as done in the last section) to have the slot up-to-date for the team to continue the work on.

 Now, browse to `https://APP_SERVICE_URL/to-backend` to witness that the DNS query from App Service to the Storage Account resolves to a private IP.